Make an Appointment: [email protected] | 315-292-8883

 Unfortunately, this is not possible to say in a general FAQs page.
 Everyone’s circumstances are unique to them and the length of time counseling can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek counseling in the first place.

-Gone are the days when people spend years in psychotherapy, lying on a couch.
 My goal is to help you get back to living your life using your own resources and natural supports as quickly as possible!

-I want to get the most out of therapy.
+I want to get the most out of my therapy or evaluation.
 What can I do to help?